 We live in an application economy.

-Like it or not -- this economy is underpinned by a sharp double edge sword.
+Like it or not, this economy is underpinned by a sharp double-edged sword.

-On the other side of the sword -- risk management is king, governance is critical, and CEOs (and auditors) are challenging IT organizations to create controls to minimize risk and automate compliance with a myriad of regulatory requirements, including GDPR which is set to take affect in May 2018.
-GDPR mandates that organizations must know where and how the private data of EU citizens is stored and accessed and prove that such data is appropriately protected “by design and by default” with appropriate safeguards across the entire software lifecycle -- from development, to security, to operations.
+On the other side of the sword -- risk management is king, governance is critical, and CEOs (and auditors) are challenging IT organizations to create controls to minimize risk and automate compliance with a myriad regulatory requirements, including GDPR, which will take effect in May 2018.
+GDPR mandates organizations must know where and how private data of EU citizens is stored and accessed, and prove that such data is appropriately protected "by design and by default" with appropriate safeguards across the entire software life cycle, from development, to security, to operations.

 Stuck in the middle are the teams of people who do the work and run the modern software factory.
 I am referring to software architects, developers, security professionals, and IT operations managers.
 For them, the intense pressure to innovate faster is not an excuse to cut corners.
 Trade-offs are not an option.
 They must dig deep, eliminate silos, collaborate more effectively, and find ways to serve both sides of the sword.